 Mixing in key – making sure your tracks are compatible harmonically when you DJ – is one of the big areas of DJing that has been made easier by digital DJing.
-But which key detection is best in 2020?
-That’s what we’ll find out in this article.
+But which key detection is best right now That’s what we’ll find out in this article.

 Why this is important